voicegain/platform/ANNOUNCE-TR.md

 * Automatically insert underscores into multi-word hints
 * Do not hide microphone and browser capture icons for old projects that have no language setting value

-### January 30, 2023

-This release has the improved Spanish Real-Time model.

-This release also addresses the following specific issues:
-* Add ability to delete a keyword in Speech Analytics settings
-* The downloaded audio file now has correct mp3 extension instead of wav
-* In languages Project settings show if microphone transcription is not available for given language
-* Change the lock-out message to show the local time instead of the UTC.
-* Fix weird behavior in Settings if old Project has no Meeting Minutes enabled
-* Add a hide button for the Zoom Meeting Assistant banner

-The current version of the Zoom Meeting Assistant going with this release is 0.2.18

-### January 24, 2023

-This release has an improved Spanish Offline model.

-This release adds ability to Recompute meetings in the Transcribe App.
-This means that all the NLU processing of the transcript can be redone after, e.g., change in the Project analytics settings.

-Other changes to the Transcribe App:
-* Info about available Zoom Meeting Assistant is shown on the home page.
-* List of search results shows also topics for each transcript.
-* Removed Update button on the Key Items settings.
-Key Items will always be updated to the latest configuration.
-* Hid Key Items configuration from non-Admin users.

-### January 5, 2023

-This release enables Browser Capture in the Transcribe App on Edge.

-This release also addresses the following specific issues:
-* Pause was behaving like mute
-* "No Microphone" option added in Browser Capture
-* Cancel out of the Mic Save dialog was not working
-* (Meeting Minutes) Made Modifications to the KeyItems settings in Project
-  * Support negative examples and regex
-  * Add Enabled toggle for each Key Item